Wetlands Logging Guide

 Wetlands automatically logs all operations (environment creation, installation, execution) with rich context metadata:

-- By default, logs are written to
+- By default, manager logs are written to

 Note